thomasgolian/network-engineering-labs/rstp-failover-lab/README.md

 Verify Spanning Tree Status:
 <br>show spanning-tree

-Originally, SW1 was root but now you can see SW3 (distr) detects root primary down, and changes RSTP root vlan 10 to SW2.
-SW2 backup root has now taken over the role of root primary with the lowest bridge-id priority:
+Originally, SW1 was root but now you can see SW3 (distr) detects root down, and changes RSTP root vlan 10 to SW2.
+SW2 backup root has now taken over the role of root bridge with the lowest bridge-id priority.

 <br>